Alexander Hood, 5th Duke of Bronte: La Falconara, Taormina

 In 1867, his grandmother Charlotte Hood, 3rd Duchess of Bronte, had purchased land at Taormina, on the coast 40 miles east of Maniace, in the Contrada Sant Leo.
 In 1903 he purchased additional land in Taormina, on which he built a large villa called "La Falconara" (aliter "Villa Nelson"), still under construction at the time of the 1908 Messina earthquake.
 The entrepreneur Maricchiolo laid the first stone.
 Situated at 99 Via Luigi Pirandello, on the steep hillside 400 yards below (south of) the Teatro Greco, it comprises 20 rooms, including 8 bedrooms, 10 bathrooms and 50,000 square metres (c.
 12 acres) of gardens and greenery.
 With his close friend and frequent guest the writer Robert Hichens he helped to further establish Taormina (like Capri) as a "holiday resort for wealthy homosexuals from Northern Europe".
-That reputation had been initiated by the German photographer Wilhelm von Gloeden (1856–1931), who first visited Taormina in the 1870s, where he subsequently lived and died, together with other British expatriots such as the artist Robert Hawthorn Kitson (1873–1947) and Colonel Thomas Shaw-Hellier (1836–1910).
+That reputation had been initiated by the German photographer Wilhelm von Gloeden (1856–1931), who first visited Taormina in the 1870s, where he subsequently lived and died, together with other British expatriates such as the artist Robert Hawthorn Kitson (1873–1947) and Colonel Thomas Shaw-Hellier (1836–1910).

 In April 1925 the 5th Duke entertained the British royal family at La Falconara, as is memorialised by a white marble tablet on a garden wall inscribed: "Their Majesties King George V and Queen Mary with TRH Prince George and Princess Victoria honoured this house and garden with a visit on 4th April 1925".
 An adjoining tablet records the visit 50 years later by Princess Margaret, in August 1975.
 The villa was sold by his descendants on 27 April 1948 to Gaetano Marzotto, Count Marzotto (d.
 1972), of Valdagno near Venice, one of Italy's leading textile manufacturers (see Marzotto Group) and wine-makers, founder of the Jolly Hotels chain and father of the racing driver Gianni Marzotto.
 Its name was then changed to Villa Marzotto, until its sale in 1973.
 It was offered for sale in 2020 for 15 million Euros, fully furnished with antique contents which by law must be kept intact.

 He was made a Grand Officer of the Order of the Crown of Italy.